julien-amar/hacking-journey/0x08 - User mode vs Kernel mode/README.md

 ## Memory management

-Memory addresses are mapped in the memory management unit (MMU) into the virtual address space of a process.
+Memory addresses are mapped (by the Kernel) in the memory management unit (MMU) to provide processes a linear virtual addressable space.

-The processor's MMU detects a page fault, when a program try to access a memory page that is mapped in process addressable space.
-In this case, the operating system tries to make the required page accessible at the location in physical memory or terminates the program in cases of an illegal memory access.
+A page fault error (illegal memory access) is raised when a program try to access a memory page that is not mapped to the current process.

 _For more details: https://en.wikipedia.org/wiki/Memory_management_unit_